danielbrendel/hortusfox-web/README.md

 # Used to inform users about tasks that are due tomorrow.
 Should be called multiple times per day.
 GET /cronjob/tasks/tomorrow?cronpw={your-auth-token}

+# Used to check for recurring tasks and reset them accordingly.
+Should be called at least once, or better multiple times per day.
+GET /cronjob/tasks/recurring?cronpw={your-auth-token}

 # Used to inform users about due calendar dates
 GET /cronjob/calendar/reminder?cronpw={your-auth-token}